senadkurtisi/ml-tracking-ops/README.md

 ## Hyperparameter Sweeps

 ML Tracking Ops enables users to run a hyperparameter sweep for their machine learning pipeline.
-This is relatively easy to do since all you need is definining a simple configuration file and an argument parser.
+This is relatively easy to do since all you need is defining a simple configuration file and an argument parser.
 </b>
 After defining those two things we can start the hyperparameter sweep with a simple command
 ```bash